Table of Contents

 These two towns have very distinct histories, only really brought together by the enclosure of the Zuiderzee to prevent flooding in 1932.
 Since then the two have become increasingly popular as tourist spots showcasing the ‘traditional culture’ of the Netherlands.
 Though both grew primarily as fishing villages, they have remarkably different atmospheres and both make for interesting wandering.

-The smaller of the two, Marken, was once an island in that same ‘South Sea’ until connected by bridge to the mainland.
+The smaller of the two, Marken, was once an island in that same ‘South Sea’ until connected by a bridge to the mainland.
 Other than a modern supermarket just outside of town, the area is still primarily built in the traditional style.
-Tour groups pass through here just long enough to stop in for a demonstration at a wooden shoe factory and then speed through town to the ferry, but you should try to plan a bit more time to wonder through the village and out to the lighthouse on a small strip of land that extends into the Zuierdee.
+Tour groups pass through here just long enough to stop in for a demonstration at a wooden shoe factory and then speed through town to the ferry, but you should try to plan a bit more time to wander through the village and out to the lighthouse on a small strip of land that extends into the Zuierdee.

-Volendam, though significantly larger than Marken, is perhaps the less interesting of the two for exploring historic culture.
+Volendam, though significantly larger than Marken, is perhaps the less interesting of the two for exploring the historic culture.
 The high street that runs along the harbor is quite touristy but the small lanes just inside here are extremely pleasant in either direction.
 Once again, tour groups pour into town and head straight to the cheese factory for demonstrations.
 Prices are generally better in Amsterdam, so unless you expressly want souvenirs from Volendam try to avoid buying anything here on the main drag.
 Once you’ve made it past the cheese factory, spend some time walking through the narrow alleyways and over the small cantilever bridges of the compact center before continuing back to Amsterdam or on to Edam.

 To reach Marken, bus 311 connects the back side of Amsterdam Centraal to the bus parking lot just outside of Marken.

 To go directly between Marken and Volendam, a ferry operates between the two harbors between 11:00 and 18:00 from March through October.
 The trip takes around 45 minutes.
 If this is not functioning, bus to the village of Monickendam and switch there for lines that connect to Volendam.
-From Amsterdam busses 110, 118, and 316 go regularly to the ‘Vissersstraat’ stop in Volendam.
+From Amsterdam buses 110, 118, and 316 go regularly to the ‘Vissersstraat’ stop in Volendam.
 In the other direction, these continue on to Edam a short distance away.

 Alkmaar and Edam